SEX COACH CAITLIN V

 My guest today, Caitlin V, is a relationships and sex expert who has been doing this for decades.
 She has tons of experience and a massive audience on YouTube.

 She is gonna help us with a lot of our pressing issues.
+And guys, pay attention because this is for you.

-And guys, pay attention because this is for you caitlin does tons and tons of videos that help guys in terms of how to perform better in bed how to last longer how to have more sex in your relationship and how you can become an amazing lover i hope you guys enjoyed this x-rated super spicy very sexual and delicious episode of cat on the loose with caitlin If you guys are anything like me and most people, you love a great night's sleep.
+Caitlin does tons and tons of videos that help guys in terms of how to perform better in bed how to last longer how to have more sex in your relationship and how you can become an amazing lover i hope you guys enjoyed this x-rated super spicy very sexual and delicious episode of cat on the loose with caitlin If you guys are anything like me and most people, you love a great night's sleep.

 So I invite you to check out sleepingdove.com.
-Sleeping Dove is a revolutionary luxury comforter with patent pending windows.
+Sleeping Dove is a revolutionary luxury comforter with patent pending windows, no gadgets, no tech, no wires, nothing crazy like that.

-Because who wants that around our bed, right?
+Because who wants that around our bed?
+Right?
 We just want to sleep in peace.
 Everything is 100% organic with insanely luxurious materials.

 Basically, if you're feeling too hot, you open your window, and if you're feeling too cold, you close your window.
-So, no more sleeping divorce, no more arguing about the bed temperature at night.
+So no more sleeping divorce, no more arguing about the bed temperature at night.

 Everybody can sleep peaceful at the desired temperature with the fabulous sleeping dove.
 Check it out on sleepingdove.com and on Instagram, you guys can see tons of fabulous videos.